An Assessment of the Overlooked Dangers of Template Engines: Literature Review

-When conducting keyword searches for terms such as "server-side template injection," "SSTI," or "template injection" across various search engines for our research, our investigation revealed that Google Scholar proved to be the most comprehensive source, yielding the majority of relevant papers.
+To identify which works related to SSTI have been published, we conducted keyword searches for terms such as "server-side template injection," "SSTI," or "template injection" across various search engines for our research, our investigation revealed that Google Scholar proved to be the most comprehensive source, yielding the majority of relevant papers.
 Other search engines, namely IEEE, ACM, and SCOPUS, either failed to find any results related to SSTI or duplicated the same works we had already identified on Google Scholar.
-Outside of academic research, there are many security practitioners who publish blogs related to SSTI.
-This shows that despite the scarcity of scientific work around template engines, the cybersecurity community is concerned with this vulnerability.

-After filtering out from the results works that were not actually papers, such as theses, we were left with only four results directly related to SSTI.
-In this section, we delve into two of these papers.
-One is the first published article on SSTI, and the other is a protection technique against this vulnerability.
-Additionally, Section~\ref{sec:zapEsup} offers the summary of a paper that introduced an SSTI detection tool named ZAP-Esup, while Section~\ref{sec:escapingTheSandbox} explores a noteworthy technique for evading Remote Code Execution (RCE) sandboxes.
+Our analysis revealed only four papers related to SSTI.

+In this section, we delve into three of these papers, while the fourth~\cite{zapscanner} is reviewed in Section~\ref{sec:detectionTools} since it is a paper that presents an SSTI detection tool.
+The three papers that we review in this section are the following. (i) Kettle's paper regarding SSTI discovery and exploitation~\cite{sstikettle}; (ii) Wang et. al.~\cite{instruction_randomization} paper that proposes to protect against SSTI with instruction set randomization; (iii) Zhao et. al.~\cite{zhaoremote} paper that shows how sandboxed PHP template engines could be exploited to achieve RCE.

 To the best of our knowledge, the concept of SSTI was first brought to light in 2015 by James Kettle~\cite{sstikettle}.
 Our research uncovered no references to this vulnerability in the academic literature before that year.

 His research showed for the first time the critical consequences associated with template engines and how attackers can leverage them to achieve Remote Code Execution (RCE).
 James Kettle's work on SSTI was characterized by its analysis of the vulnerability, the practical exploitation techniques, and the far-reaching implications of SSTI in the context of modern web applications.
 Furthermore, Kettle analyzed five template engines (FreeMarker, Velocity, Smarty, Twig, and Jade), showing how they allowed RCE and how sandbox protections could be bypassed.
 Finally, his work showed case studies of prominent frameworks and CMS applications that are vulnerable to SSTI, demonstrating the possible prevalence of this vulnerability.
+Table~\ref{tab:literature} summarizes the literature related to SSTI from 2015 until now.